Qunfunction/Visible-ship-dataset/README.md

 # Installation and Reproduce the experimentation
 ## Installation

-This implementation is based on mmdetection(v1.0.0),which can be found in the GitHub by search the key word of mmdetection.
+This implementation is based on mmdetection(v1.0.0),which can be found in the GitHub by searching the key word of mmdetection.
 ## Reproduce the experimentation

 ### Train with multiple GPUs